jing-xiang/tp/docs/UserGuide.md

 Format: `edit transaction [TRANSACTION_INDEX] [LENDER] p/[BORROWER1] a/[AMOUNT] p/[BORROWER2] a/[AMOUNT] ...` OR `editt` OR `et`
 * The `TRANSACTION_INDEX` should be an existing transaction number.
 * The `LENDER` and `BORROWER(s)` should be an existing member.
-* Transaction date and time can similarly be editted or added through the same format as per [add dated transaction](#adding-a-dated-transaction-add-transaction)
+* Transaction date and time can similarly be edited or added through the same format as per [add transaction](#adding-a-transaction-add-transaction)
 * Allows for edits to the lender and the borrowers involved in the transaction, as well as the amount.
 * The transaction number can be found by using the `list transactions` command and taking the corresponding index.
 * All debts involving the transaction will be recalculated.